nimeth/whiteboard/source/recruitment/v1/index.md

 ```

-This endpoint Delete a specific Client Profile.
+This endpoint Delete a specific CandidateBucket.

 <aside class="warning">If you're not using an administrator API key, note that some CandidateBucket will return 403 Forbidden if they are hidden for admins only.</aside>